raindrum/citeurl/README.md

 - the U.S. Constitution and all state constitutions
 - codified laws for every state and territory except Arkansas, Georgia, Guam, and Puerto Rico

-The full list is available [here](https://github.com/raindrum/citeurl/blob/main/citeurl/default-schemas.yaml).
-You can also customize CiteURL to support more bodies of law by [writing your own citation schemas](https://raindrum.github.io/citeurl/#schema-yamls/) in YAML format.

-In addition to longform citations, CiteURL can recognize subsequent shortform citations that appear.
-And in addition to generating hyperlinks, it can tally up all of the times that a text cites a particular authority.

-If you want to try out the citation lookup features without installing anything, you can use [LawSearch](https://raindrum.github.io/lawsearch), a JavaScript implementation of CiteURL I maintain on my website.
+If you want to try out CiteURL's citation lookup features without installing anything, you can use [LawSearch](https://raindrum.github.io/lawsearch), a JavaScript implementation of CiteURL I maintain on my website.
+For more information, see the [CiteURL documentation](https://raindrum.github.io/citeurl/).

 ## Installation